-There are a couple of settings you should pay attention to before you turn on your game and connect the console to your Twitch account.
-What you really want to do is:
+There are a few settings you should pay attention to before you turn on your game and connect the console to your Twitch account:

 - Ensure HDCP is disabled.
-You’ll find this option under Settings > System.
-You’ll need to turn it on when watching content from services such as Netflix on your PS4.
+You’ll find this option in Settings > System.
+Turn it on when watching content from services such as Netflix on your PS4.
 When streaming, it should be off.

 - Set up audio sharing.
-When you launch the game, press the “share” button on the controller and go to Sharing and Broadcast Settings > Broadcast Settings > Advanced Settings > Audio Sharing Settings.
-This is where you enable the sound from your microphone to be broadcast.
+When you launch the game, press the Share button on the controller and go to Sharing and Broadcast Settings > Broadcast Settings > Advanced Settings > Audio Sharing Settings.
+This is where you can enable the sound from your microphone for your broadcast.

-2. Connect your PS4 to the Twitch account.
+2. Connect your PS4 to your Twitch account.

-When you click the “share” button on your controller, you’ll see the option to broadcast gameplay.
+When you click the Share button on your controller, you’ll see the option to broadcast gameplay.
 PS4 will ask which platform you want to use, and after selecting Twitch, you’ll need to connect the console to the account.
-You can do so by:
+You can connect in one of two ways:

-- Scanning a QR code you’ll see on your screen, or
+- Scan a QR code you’ll see on your screen.

-- Going to twitch.tv/activate from a computer or smartphone and entering the code you’ll see on your screen.
+- Go to twitch.tv/activate from a computer or smartphone and enter the code you’ll see on your screen.

 3. Do a final check and start streaming.

-After you’ve connected the console to Twitch, you’ll be able to pick a title for the stream, enable the camera if you have it connected, and select the output quality.
-When you’re done with that, you’ll be ready to start broadcasting to Twitch from your PS4.
+After you’ve connected the console to Twitch, you can pick a title for the stream, enable the camera if you have it connected, and select the output quality.
+When you’re done with that, you’re ready to start broadcasting to Twitch from your PS4.

-It’s an easy process; you don’t even need to install the Twitch app to do it, although you will need it if you want to watch other people’s streams on a PS4.
+It’s an easy process; you don’t even need to install the Twitch app to do it.
+You’ll need the Twitch app if you want to watch other people’s streams on a PS4, however.

 How to stream to Twitch from Xbox

-Xbox, on the other hand, doesn’t come with native Twitch support.
-The device is developed by Microsoft, the company that also owns one of Twitch’s biggest competitors, Mixer.
-So if you want to stream to Twitch from an Xbox, your journey begins in the Xbox store.
+Xbox doesn’t come with native Twitch support.
+So if you want to stream to Twitch from an Xbox, you first have to go to the Xbox store.

 1. Install the Twitch app.

-Head on over to the store on your Xbox, search for the official Twitch app, and install it.
+Head to the store on your Xbox, search for the official Twitch app, and install it.

 2. Connect the Twitch app to your account.

-The principle is almost the same as with the PS4: after running the app for the first time, you’ll get a six-digit code you’ll have to enter manually at twitch.tv/activate.
+When you run the app for the first time, you’ll get a six-digit code that you’ll have to enter manually at twitch.tv/activate.
 You’ll need a desktop computer or a smartphone to visit that address.